exastro-suite/exastro-it-automation-docs-dev/src/en/2.4/learn/quickstart/scenario1.rst

 Register execution overview
 ------------

-| Registering Operations defined the actions that will be executed..
+| Registering Operations defined the actions that will be executed.
 | Use the previous Execution plan to input information for the Operation.

 .. glossary:: Operation